xgc820313/javascript-joystick/trunk/examples/applet/readme.txt

-In order to build this Eclipse project you'll need to add the plugin.jar file to your classpath.
-This file is part of the standard Java installation (and is only needed for compiling, since the browser/Java plug-in knows all about it).
+The file lib/plugin.zip is only to build applet as a standalone project in Eclipse (and it's only a stub).
+For deployment the nextscape.javascript.* classes are part of the standard Java installation and should not be rolled into the final jar.